francisfjin/geospatial-classif/index.md

 ## Visualizations

+Used [Geopy Library](https://geopy.readthedocs.io/en/stable/) for locating coordinates for each commuting zone.

-Utilizing [Plotly](https://plotly.com/) for interactive graphical visualizations, displayed the results for both Binary and Multi-label Classification.
+Used [Plotly](https://plotly.com/) for interactive graphical visualizations, displayed the results for both Binary and Multi-label Classification.

 Hover over any city to view its Actual vs. Predicted mobility label.
 Note the higher accuracy of the model, the more identical the map colors will be.